vandnaChaturvedi/qiskit_finance_tutorial/README.md

 # Qiskit Finance Tutorial Environment Setup

-This guide sets up the `qfin` conda environment for running all 12 qiskit-finance tutorials.
+This guide sets up the `qfin`  for running all 12 qiskit-finance tutorials.

 ---